Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 values with drier soils and summer conditions [@Miller2010SSSAJ].
-The effects of both temporal variation in pH and variation due to different analytical methods means that differences in pH of less than some specified range (e.g. $\pm 0.3$ units) may not be meaningful in the context of predictions made using noisy legacy soils data analyzed using a variety of different analytical methods.
-Consequently, it is not necessary or beneficial to report pH with a precision greater than
+The effects of both temporal variation in pH and variation due to different analytical methods means that differences in pH of less than some specified range (e.g. ±0.3 units) may not be meaningful in the context of predictions made using noisy legacy soils data analyzed using a variety of different analytical methods.
+Consequently, it is not necessary or beneficial to report pH with a precision greater than ±0.1 unit.
-$\pm 0.1$ unit.
 Natural variation of pH in soils is over a range of 2 to 11 with a standard deviation of 1.4.
 Note also that pH follows close-to-normal distribution, although it is often argued that, locally, it can show bimodal or even trimodal peaks